freeipa/freeipa/workshop.rst

-FreeIPA's *host-based access control* (HBAC) feature allows you to define policies that restrict access to hosts or services based on the user attempting to log in and that user's groups, the host which they are trying to access (or its *host groups*), and (optionally) the service being accessed.
+FreeIPA's *host-based access control* (HBAC) feature allows you to define policies that restrict access to hosts or services based on the user attempting to log in and that user's groups, the host that they are trying to access (or its *host groups*), and (optionally) the service being accessed.

-In this module we will define an HBAC policy that will restrict access to ``client.ipademo.local`` to members of the ``sysadmin`` user group.
+In this module, we will define an HBAC policy that restricts access to ``client.ipademo.local`` to members of the ``sysadmin`` user group.